- Admission Process

-For specific questions regarding the Creative Writing Admission Process, please contact:
+For Specific questions regarding the Creative Writing admission process contact:

 The Dance major is designed to provide students with the technical and artistic versatility required to advance in the professional dance world.
 Ballet plays a crucial role in the education a Dance major receives with a focus on classical technique emphasizing healthy movement habits.
 Dancers are also required to take modern and jazz dance each year they are enrolled in the program.
 The Dance Department puts on two main stage productions as well as studio works throughout the year, including student choreography.

 Candidates for the Dance major are encouraged to audition on campus or during an audition tour.
 If a live audition is not possible, candidates must submit an American format DVD or provide an online audition on a site such as YouTube containing the following: